-Yandex, which is based on Chromium, uses the 'Blink' engine which runs checks through downloads and even uses Kaspersky's antivirus to scan for malicious content.
+Yandex, Russia’s biggest tech company, makes use of the 'Blink' engine, which runs checks through downloads and even uses Kaspersky's antivirus to scan for malicious content.

 Normally when browsers run scans they become sluggish, and Yandex has tried to address this.
 The browser uses Opera's Turbo technology to optimise web pages that are underperforming or working across an unstable network.

 Yandex also provides DNS spoofing protection, which can block website containing malicious content and protects passwords and bank card details that are stored.
 This means it makes your online payments more secure.